awsdocs/amazon-opensearch-service-developer-guide/doc_source/serverless-scaling.md

 **Note**
 Although capacity can scale up to accomodate data, it can't currently scale up *search* replicas\.
 OpenSearch Serverless functions with two search replicas running in active\-active mode\.
 If you need more replicas for your workload, contact [AWS Support](https://console.aws.amazon.com/support/home)\.

-For *search* collections, most data is stored in the hot cache to ensure fast query response times\.
-Some data is stored in S3 and is pulled to hot disks when it's queried\.
+For *search* and *vector search* collections, all data is stored in the hot cache to ensure fast query response times\.
 For *time series* collections, we use a combination of hot and warm caches, keeping the most recent data in the hot cache to optimize query response times for more frequently accessed data\.
 For more information, see [Choosing a collection type](serverless-overview.md#serverless-usecase)\.

 To manage capacity for your collections and to control costs, you can specify the overall maximum indexing and search capacity for the current account and Region, and OpenSearch Serverless scales out your collection resources automatically based on these specifications\.